downshift-js/downshift/README.md

 ## This solution

-This is a collection of primitive components that you can compose together to create an autocomplete component which you can reuse in your application.
+This is a component that controls user interactions and state for you so you can create autocomplete/dropdown/select/etc. components.
 It's based on ideas from the talk ["Compound Components"][compound-components-talk] which effectively gives you maximum flexibility with a minimal API because you are responsible for the rendering of everything and you simply apply props to what you're rendering.

 This differs from other solutions which render things for their use case and then expose many options to allow for extensibility causing an API that is less